 With Money Service Business license in Canada you can provide following services

-MSB – Your business is Money Service Business if following criteria applicable:
+MSB – Your business qualifies as a Money Services Business if the following criteria apply:

 - Foreign exchange dealing;

-- Issuing or redeeming money orders, traveler’s cheques
+- Issuing or redeeming money orders or traveller’s cheques;

 Place of business in Canada:

-FMSB – Your business is Foreign Money Service Business if ALL following criteria applicable:
+FMSB – Your business qualifies as a Foreign Money Services Business if the following criteria apply:

 - You are engaged in the business of providing at least one money services business (MSB) service;